jeftadlvw/example-repository/README.md

 # Example repository

 This repository aims to be a repository equivalent to what [example.com](https://example.com/) is.

-This domain is for use in illustrative examples in documents.
-You may use this domain in literature without prior coordination or asking for permission.
+You may use this repository for testing, in examples and literature without prior coordination or asking for permission.

-This repository contains multiple commits and branches for testing purposes.
+This repository also contains two other branches: `foo` and `bar`.
 Commits are prefixed with [gitmojis](https://gitmoji.dev/).